department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/files.md

 ## Accessibility considerations

-- Do not italicize file type and size help text.
-Long strings of italicized text can be difficult to read for some users with low vision or reading disabilities.
+* **Do not italicize file type and size help text.** Long strings of italicized text can be difficult to read for some users with low vision or reading disabilities.
+* **Ask for confirmation when deleting files.** Destructive actions like deleting files should require two steps by users --- the initial button click, and then a confirmation.
+This helps prevent users from accidentally deleting a file with an unintentional click, and provides an extra prompt for screen reader users and screen magnification users who might not see the visual change when a file is removed.